This article was first published on 2 June 2020 and has been updated with additional reporting.

 Common spaces such as canteens, pantries, or water coolers must not have employees socialising or congregating.
 To reduce transmission in the workplace, these common spaces might remain shut for the time being, or need to be re-configured.

-Companies might also be more open to the idea of working with remote freelancers than before, given that the pandemic has forced us all to work from home for a substantial amount of time.
+Companies may also be more open to the idea of working with remote freelancers than before, given that the pandemic has forced us all to work from home for a substantial amount of time.

 #4 Reshaping Employee Perks